josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🎭_shakespeare_as_political_operating_system.md

 ---

-## 📺 VI.
-Regional Flattening and Lost Granularity
+## 📺 Regional Flattening and Lost Granularity

 Ironically, Shakespeare often portrayed regional Britain more specifically than modern national media does.